 When in the Photo mode, Galaxy S21 camera will record a video if you hold the shutter button instead of taking burst shots (burst mode).

 If you want to use the burst mode with Galaxy S21 camera, you need to swipe down from the shutter button.
 This gesture is assigned to Galaxy S21 camera burst mode, by default.
+You may check this guide on how to use the burst shot mode and how to manage/edit burst-shot photos.

 Of course, if you do not want to use the burst mode, you can customize this gesture to create a GIF, as shown in the screenshot below.